Dimuth Karunaratne

 Frank Dimuth Madushanka Karunaratne (born 21 April 1988; ෆ්රෑන්ක් දිමුත් මදුෂංක කරුණාරත්න), popularly known as Dimuth Karunaratne, is a Sri Lankan former professional cricketer and former captain of Test and ODI team of Sri Lanka.
 Regarded as one of the best Test openers in the world, he has been included 3 times in the ICC Test Cricket Team of the Year.
-He is the opening batter for Sri Lanka in Test cricket and ODIs.
+He played as an opening batter for Sri Lanka in Test cricket and ODIs.
 He played first-class cricket for the Sinhalese Sports Club.

-Since 2015, Karunaratne has become the leading batsman for Sri Lanka in Tests due to his century making in the second innings of Test matches.
-He was described as second-innings specialist by many commentators.
+From 2015, Karunaratne was the leading batsman for Sri Lanka in Tests due to his century making in the second innings of Test matches.
+He was described as a second-innings specialist by many commentators.
 He scored four centuries in the second innings out of the six centuries he made until October 2017.
 On 7 October 2017, Karunaratne became the second Sri Lankan opener after Tillakaratne Dilshan to score three Test centuries in a calendar year.
 In February 2019, he was named as the captain of Sri Lanka's Test squad for their series against South Africa.

 In April 2019, Sri Lanka Cricket named Dimuth Karunaratne as the team's new One Day International captain ahead of the 2019 Cricket World Cup, replacing Lasith Malinga.
 He is the only batsman after Ridley Jacobs to carry his bat in a Cricket World Cup.
 He announced his retirement from Test Cricket after the 100th test match of his career in the home series against Australia.